If you want to come to study in Canada with your family, this is for you.

 Once you present your application well and provide the required documents in the 3 areas of consideration, your application is good to go.

 After assessing the documents you have, you can make the personal decision to either apply together with family members or apply alone first.

 And if you decide to apply alone, there is no specified timeline to apply for your family members after you arrive in Canada.

 You can submit their applications anytime you have the required documents to apply for them.

 Which Visa Type should you apply for Family Members?

 - If your children are already of school age (about 5 years and above in many provinces), you should apply for a study permit for them.

 - If the children are not up to 5 years or will be 5 by the time you resume, then you can apply for a visitor visa for them.

 - And for your spouse, you can apply for a Spousal Open Work Permit (if the plan is for them to stay back and work in Canada).
 Or a Visitor Visa if they just want to accompany you and visit regularly.

-Please note that for your spouse to be able to apply for a Spousal Open Work Permit, you, the student must be coming to Canada for a program that is eligible for a Post Graduate Work Permit (PGWP).
+Please note that for your spouse to be able to apply for a Spousal Open Work Permit, you, the international student must be coming to Canada for a program that is eligible for a Post Graduate Work Permit (PGWP).